deepanshs/csdmpy/docs/source/installation.rst

 **Using PIP**:

-PIP is a package manager for Python packages and modules and is included with python version 3.4 and higher.::
+PIP is a package manager for Python packages and is included with python version 3.4 and higher.::

     $ pip install git+https://github.com/DeepanshS/csdmpy.git@master